HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 The Hyperview Data Collector collects and relays data back to the Hyperview platform.
 It covers the following functional areas: discovery, monitoring, control operations (for example, {ref}`setting control credentials <setting-control-credentials>`), RFID asset tracking, and trap listening.

 You must register a Data Collector before it can relay information.
-You can only trigger the registration from the machine that hosts the Data Collector, and the process requires a unique, limited time, single use Registration Token for that particular Data Collector.
+You can trigger registration only from the machine that hosts the Data Collector, and the process requires a unique, limited-time, single-use Registration Token.

 Once registered, the Data Collector saves the access credentials in a local configuration file.
 It then polls the Hyperview platform for data collection jobs.

-The Data Collector must initiate all communication between the Data Collector and Hyperview.
+The Data Collector must initiate all communication with Hyperview.
 All communication is encrypted using TLS.

 (setup-data-collectors)=

 ## Prerequisites

-You must install the Hyperview Data Collector on at least one machine (physical or virtual, running a supported operating system) with network access to your devices.
+Install the Hyperview Data Collector on at least one machine (physical or virtual, running a supported operating system) with network access to your devices.

 You **cannot** install multiple instances of the Data Collector on the same device or register the same device with more than one Hyperview instance.